Remember When Susanna Reid "Flirted" With Alex Turner?

 Wow, remember this?

-When the frontman appeared on BBC Breakfast in 2013 around the time of AM, presenter Susanna Reid’s is-it-genuine, is-it-not? “flirting” with Alex was enough to make Christian Grey blush.
+When Alexy Turner appeared on BBC Breakfast in 2013 around the time of AM, presenter Susanna Reid’s is-it-genuine, is-it-not? “flirting” with Alex was enough to make Christian Grey blush.

 After a rather nice interview, Reid goes in for a rather uncomfortable joke.